AlgoMaster Logo

 Intuition

-The most natural first thought: create a new array, fill it with the characters in reverse order, then copy everything back into the original array.
-This makes the logic dead simple since we just read from the end and write to the beginning.
+Create a new array, fill it with the characters in reverse order, then copy everything back into the original array.
+The logic stays simple: read from the end of the input and write to the beginning of the copy.

 Algorithm